Company Formation in Estonia

 - You need at least two founders.

-- The organisation cannot distribute profits to members.
+- The organization cannot distribute profits to members.

 - All income must go toward the stated mission.